 Taping Wall Seams

 The walls are all up in the bedroom!
-This is a huge step for us because it's something so visibly different that's happened to the trailer.
+This is a big deal to us because it's something so visibly different that's happened to the trailer.
 Construction instead of deconstruction!
-But of course there are downsides to construction - the bedroom is now a lot darker than before and we can't just walk through the walls to get in and out of the trailer!
-Before the front bedroom wall or framing was up Jerud and I kept talking about how sweet it would be if that entire wall was just one big window that you could open.
-Mmm...maybe in our next home.
+Of course there are downsides to construction - the bedroom is a lot darker than before and we can't just walk through the walls to get in and out of the trailer!
+Before the front bedroom wall and studs were up, Jerud and I kept talking about how sweet it'd be if the front was just one big window that could be opened.
+Maybe in our next home.

-Tools that you'll need to tape wall seams:
+Tools that we used to tape wall seams:

 - Scissors: to cut the seam tape